Channel slides with different heights, volumes, and coatings specially...

 The aim of the course is to learn the experimental setup and analysis of chemotactical assays, by means of video microscopy.
 The focus is on analysis of chemotaxis of adherent cells in 2D and non-adherent cells in 3D gel matrices.

 Users will learn to run cellular assays using the ECIS System.
-This includes cleaning electrodes, seeding cells, looking at arrays, and much more.
+This includes setting up the instrument, preparation of the electrodes, seeding cells, and data analysis.
 The practical part will be accompanied by theoretical sessions on ECIS basics, applications, and software.

 Endothelial Cell Studies Combining Shear Stress Cultivation with Impedance